tolstoyevsky/mmb/hubot-rocketchat/README.md

 * (optionally) read [Remote debugging](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_remote-debugging) for details.

 The section described two possible ways of debugging the scripts.
 Read [Debugging Guide](https://nodejs.org/en/docs/guides/debugging-getting-started/) to get to know about other ones.

+## Known issues

+If you use macOS you need to modify the configuration specified in `docker-compose.yml`.

+Replace `network_mode: "host"` settings with `network_mode: "container:rocketchat_rocketchat_1"` in both `hubot-rocketchat` and `redis` services, where `rocketchat_rocketchat_1` is the name of the running container with the Rocket.Chat server (see Rocket.Chat [README](https://github.com/tolstoyevsky/mmb/tree/master/rocketchat) for details).